alexmach7/DATA3402/Kaggle/ChildMindInstitute/README.md

     * timestamp - A corresponding datetime.
     * anglez - As calculated and described by the GGIR package, z-angle is a metric derived from individual accelerometer components that is commonly used in sleep detection, and refers to the angle of the arm relative to the vertical axis of the body.
     * enmo - Euclidean Norm Minus One of all accelerometer signals, with negative values rounded to zero.
+* I tried a Decision Tree model because I wanted to keep it simple.

 ## Training
 * I trained with a Decision Tree.
+* I used a Microsoft Windows Surface Pro 6
 * The area under the ROC curve was 0.54.
 * I spent a lot of time preparing my data but wish I could have focused more on training.